-Appended to the present report are: the Terms of Reference for the assignment; a list of key stakeholders to be consulted (developed in consultation with the Secretariat), as well as a preliminary lists of documents reviewed and people interviewed during the Inception mission to Rome and Geneva.
+Appended to the present report are: the Terms of Reference for the assignment and the preliminary lists of documents reviewed and people interviewed during the Inception mission to Rome and Geneva.

-This report is a draft.
-It will be revised in light of the feedback received from the EMG and other Programme staff, as appropriate.
-The revised Inception Report will be used to guide the evaluation of the UN-REDD Programme.
+This report is final.
+It has been revised in light of the feedback received from the MG, SG and members of the policy board.
+This revised Inception Report will be used to guide the evaluation of the UN-REDD Programme.